apalache-mc/apalache/README.md

   * ``--inv`` specifies the invariant to check, optional
   * ``--length`` specifies the upper bound on the length of the finite executions to explore

-If you like to check an inductive invariant ``Inv``, you can do as follows:
+If you like to check an inductive invariant ``Inv``, you can do it as follows:

 ```bash
 $ bin/apalache-mc check --init=Inv --inv=Inv --length=1 myspec.tla